 Action Research Projects

-We share examples of action research conducted as part of graduate study in universities, projects conducted as a form of professional development, or projects support by organizations which include action research as a form of continuous learning or community activitism.
+We share examples of action research conducted as part of graduate study in universities, projects conducted as a form of professional development, or projects supported by organizations that include action research as a form of continuous learning or community activism.
 If you would like to be a Center partner and list your action research projects here, contact Director, Margaret Riel.